TOGA Begins as the Passion of One Employee

 The inspiration for TOGA began in the vision of Irawan Santoso, president of OMRON Manufacturing of Indonesia (OMI), as a means to practice the OMRON Principles in our Indonesian production centers.
 Santoso' s aspiration for the OMRON Principles ranged far beyond OMRON' s manufacturing plants to include nearby factories and the Indonesian government in a program to employ disabled individuals.
 At the 2012 event to celebrate OMRON' s founding, Santoso was recognized with the Special Challenge Award, citing his outstanding example of practicing the OMRON Principles.

-At this time, OMRON CEO Yoshihito Yamada thought: "I believe there are many more stories out there of employees putting the OMRON Principles into practice.
+At that time former OMRON CEO Yoshihito Yamada thought: "I believe there are many more stories out there of employees putting the OMRON Principles into practice.
 We would like to uncover these current and future stories, in order to recognize, support, and share the efforts of OMRON employees."
 Thus TOGA was born.
 The circle of empathy and resonance of the practice of the Principles has expanded now outside OMRON as well, and has become a significant driving force for OMRON' s growth.

 The Circle of Empathy and Resonance Expanding throughout the World

 TOGA encourages employees to set their own goals for solving social issues with the aim of fostering a culture of ongoing aspiration toward putting the OMRON Principles into practice.
 We share and publicly praise the OMRON Principles practiced in everyday work and workplaces, expanding the circle of empathy and resonance in practicing the OMRON Principles.
 TOGA program is ongoing throughout the year.
-The teams that pass preliminary selections from our organizations around the world are invited to come to Kyoto to present their initiatives for practicing the OMRON Principles at the OMRON Global Meet on May 10, the OMRON Group Founder’s Day.
-These teams bring back news of how other team initiatives were received to their local workplaces, sharing their experiences with their co-workers and expanding the circle of empathy and resonance throughout the world.
+The teams that pass preliminary selections from our organizations around the world are invited to come to Kyoto to present their initiatives for practicing the OMRON Principles.
+These teams bring back news of how other team initiatives were received at their local workplaces, sharing their experiences with their co-workers and expanding the circle of empathy and resonance throughout the world.

 TOGA Keeps Evolving